mysticetus-inc/dotcom/site/content/_index.md

 {{< components/feature-highlight
 	title="Reduce Operational Costs"
-	subTitle="Eliminate Human Errors, Address QA at Point of Collection, Standardize Reporting" text="Human errors and inefficiencies can cripple operational cost models.
+	subTitle="Eliminate Human Errors, Apply QA at Point of Collection, Standardize Reporting" text="Human errors and inefficiencies can cripple operational cost models.
 Mysticetus catches and addresses PSO errors as it is collected.
-Accurate calculations and immediate data visualization prevents unnecessary shutdowns and delays.
-Manage and generate repeatable, consistent, and publication-ready reports in seconds - not hours.
-Automatic reports save labor time, standardizes across all PSO providers, and eliminate dependencies on expensive GIS services." image="mysticetus-reporting.png"
+Accurate calculations and immediate data visualization prevents unnecessary shutdowns and delays while saving expensive post operation QA burdens.
+Manage and generate repeatable, consistent, and publication-ready reports in seconds - not hours/days.
+Automatic report generation cuts labor costs and standardizes methods across all PSO providers.
+Mysticetus reporting eliminates expensive dependencies on GIS services.
+Improve your operational costs while improving your ability to compete.
+Free up your employees to grow the business." image="mysticetus-reporting.png"
 	buttonText="Learn more"
 	buttonLink="/feature/reporting/"
 >}}

 {{< components/social-proof
-	title = "Customers see the value in Mysticetus" subTitle = "Experience the difference in your next operation with the dedicated Mysticetus team by your side." testimonialText = "We had  issues at 2:30 in the morning.
+	title = "Customers see the value in Mysticetus Turn Key Solutions" subTitle = "Experience the difference in your next operation with the dedicated Mysticetus team by your side." testimonialText = "We had  issues at 2:30 in the morning.
 The Mysticetus team immediately responded to our call and helped us address our issues quickly." testimonialName = "Rick, Seismic Operations Director"